bwindsor/hrob2021/pages/en/index.md

 title: News
 author: Dan Straka
 ---
+##### 21. 10.
+2021
+Entries will most likely be closed on Sunday October 24th at the latest.
+Due to reaching of the limit we will be able to accept entries only if some team drops or entry fee isn't paid on time.

 ##### 20. 10.
 2021
 We are publishing preliminary course parameters.
 There may be still minor changes but nothing significant. <br>